Hawk200014/SaveYourGifts/README.md

 ### Installation

-1. Get the app from the google play store (in the future)
+1. Plan for the future is the installation with the google play store.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
-## Usage
+### Usage

-In the working
+In progress

 <!--_For more examples, please refer to the [Documentation](https://example.com)_-->